-This section outlines the key principles for implementing the RAP with the primary goal of ensuring fair and timely compensation for Project Affected People (PAPs).
+This section outlines the key principles for implementing the Resettlement Action Plan (RAP) with the primary goal of ensuring fair and timely compensation for Project Affected People (PAPs).
 The aim is to improve, or at least restore, their income, production capacity, and standard of living.

-The guiding principles for RAP implementation include:
+Here are the guiding principles for RAP implementation:

-- 1. Minimize Resettlement: All possible alternatives will be explored to minimize the need for physical relocation. - 2.
+- Minimize Resettlement: All possible alternatives were explored to minimize the need for physical relocation.
+The best options were to use the roads reserves - 2.
 Prompt and Accessible Compensation: Compensation will be paid before project works begin in a specific area and will be provided in a way that allows PAPs to continue their livelihoods without disruption. - Fair Compensation: Awarded compensation will be sufficient to restore the PAPs' preresettlement livelihoods. - 4.
 Choice in Compensation: PAPs will have a say in how their compensation is delivered (e.g., cash, replacement). - 5.
 Clear Communication: All RAP activities will be clearly communicated to PAPs well in advance using their preferred channels. - 6.
 Grievance Redress Mechanism: A fair and prompt grievance resolution process will be established to address any concerns raised by PAPs. - 7.
 Supporting Vulnerable Groups: Special assistance and support will be provided to vulnerable groups within the affected population.
 Additionally, the requirement for spousal and child consent (where applicable) will be strictly enforced. - 8.
 Disturbance Allowance: A statutory disturbance allowance of 15% will be included in the compensation package.